 Basics Of Wheelie

-The mode that most people dialogue about wheeling a dirt bike sounds almost like a secret to be skilled.
+The mode that most people dialogue about wheeling a dirt bike sounds almost like a secret to being skilled.
 It doesn’t take a wonder to learn how to wheelie your dirt bike.
 It only requires focus, inspiration, and exercise.
-In many cases wheeling a dirt bike needs you to use the same basic riding skills such as throttle, clutch, brake and body positioning.
+In many cases wheeling a dirt bike needs you to use the same basic riding skills such as throttle, clutch, brake, and body positioning.